Kenya's Supreme Court orders rerun of disputed presidential election

 "The presidential election was not conducted in accordance with the constitution, rendering the declared results invalid null and void," Chief Justice David Maraga said, ordering fresh elections within 60 days.

-The court agreed with opposition arguments that the electoral commission had committed irregularities that invalidated the poll.
+In a decision that surprised many observers, the court agreed with opposition arguments that the electoral commission had committed irregularities that invalidated the poll.
+It also raised questions for international monitors, who had declared the election fair.

 Odinga was jubilant as he welcomed what he called a "precedent-setting ruling" by the court.

-"This indeed is a very historic day for the people of Kenya and by extension the people of the continent of Africa," he said.
+"For the first time in the history of African democratization, a ruling has been made by a court nullifying the election of a president," he said.
+"This indeed is a very historic day for the people of Kenya and by extension the people of the continent of Africa."

+In a televised address to the nation, Kenyatta said he disagreed with the court's ruling but would respect it.

+"I disagree with it because as I've said, millions of Kenyans queued, made their choice, and six people have decided that they will go against the will of the people," he said.

 He added: "This is a triumph for the people of Kenya."

-It's not yet clear if the ruling, which came as a surprise to many observers, will spark public protests.

-After Kenyatta, the 55-year-old son of the country's founding President, was declared the winner last month by 54% to 45% for Odinga, violence erupted in some areas.

-Most of the demonstrators were supporters of Odinga, who had rejected the results and called the vote rigged.
+Most of the demonstrators in last month's post-election were supporters of Odinga, who had called the vote rigged.
 National election officials dismissed the accusations, however, saying the vote was free and credible.

 More than 400 international election monitors were also deployed across the country to monitor voting, the tallying process and the post-election period.